IBM/graphql-schema-bindings/examples/twitter/README.md

 }
 ```

-Pressing the play button in the center of the screen should fetch information from the Twitter API similar to the following image.
+Pressing the play button in the center of the screen will fetch information from the Twitter API similar to the following image.

 ![Apollo query with example output.](./apollo_example.png)

 ## Managing your solution

-This example splits its output, input, and query types across many files.
+This example splits its output, input, and query types across multiple files.
 Types can be defined in any file.

 This example defines each type in its own file with the same name.
-This can often be a good approach to managing your output types.
+This is a good approach to managing your output types.

 The output types defined for this solution are:

-- User (_types/User.ts_): an output type representing a Twitter user.
+- User ([types/User.ts](types/User.ts)): an output type representing a Twitter user.
-- Tweet (_types/Tweet.ts_): an output type representing a Tweet object.
+- Tweet ([types/Tweet.ts](types/Tweet.ts)): an output type representing a Tweet object.
-- Retweet (_types/Retweet.ts_): an output type representing a Retweet object.
+- Retweet ([types/Retweet.ts](types/Retweet.ts)): an output type representing a Retweet object.

 The input types defined for this solution are:

-- PaginationInput (_inputs/PaginationInput.ts_): common input fields for Twitter pagination.
+- PaginationInput ([inputs/PaginationInput.ts](inputs/PaginationInput.ts)): common input fields for Twitter pagination.
-- SearchInput (_inputs/SearchInput.ts_): input fields for basic search.
+- SearchInput ([inputs/SearchInput.ts](inputs/SearchInput.ts)): input fields for basic search.
-- TimelineInput (_inputs/TimelineInput.ts_): input fields for user timelines.
+- TimelineInput ([inputs/TimelineInput.ts](inputs/TimelineInput.ts)): input fields for user timelines.

 This solution also has some helper functions that are kept in a _lib_ folder:

-- getToken (_lib/getToken.ts_): fetch an access token for the Twitter API
+- getToken ([lib/getToken.ts](lib/getToken.ts)): fetch an access token for the Twitter API
-- makeTweet (_lib/makeTweet.ts_): this is a factory function to generate the correct output Tweet type (Retweet or Tweet) based on the data returned from the API.
+- makeTweet ([lib/makeTweet.ts](lib/makeTweet.ts)): this is a factory function to generate the correct output Tweet type (Retweet or Tweet) based on the data returned from the API.

 ## @context argument vs @context field